-If you’re a health enthusiast, you’ve probably already heard about the great things apple cider vinegar (or ACV) can do for your health.
+If you’re a health enthusiast, then you’ve probably already heard about the great things apple cider vinegar (ACV) can do for your health.

-The problem is that it’s not really the tastiest thing to take in raw form and even if you put it in tea or your favorite recipes, it still doesn’t taste all that great.
+The problem is that it’s not really the tastiest thing to take in raw form.
+Even if you put it in tea or your favorite recipes, it still doesn’t taste all that great.
 Many people cannot stand the strong taste of the liquid vinegar.

-Luckily, food supplement companies have caught on to the idea that you should be able to take apple cider vinegar in pill or powder form just like any other supplement.
+Luckily, food supplement companies have caught on to the idea that you should be able to take apple cider vinegar in pill, gummy, or powder form just like any other supplement.

 Here, we’ve broken down the reasons why you might consider taking an apple cider vinegar supplement and which products are the best.